h4cc/slugger/README.md

 Special chars like `äöüéáÁÉ` will be replaced by rules given in the file [lib/replacements.exs](lib/replacements.exs).

-Modify that file if you need have own replacement rules and __recompile__.
+Copy that file if you need have own replacement rules, change the config value and __recompile__.